10 Best Throwing Axes & Tomahawks (2023) | [Ranked by Marine]

 Length: 12.5 inches

-This fantastic little straight edge axe/hawk can be used for throwing, or as a survivalist tool.
-The “VooDoo Hawk” creates magic in it’s throwing power and has other values too when it comes to survival skills.
-In addition to the blade, it also has a hammered edge.
 The head is made of stainless steel and it has a hardness rating of RC.
-46-52, as determined on the “Rockwell Scale”.
-It is a convenient size and perfect for where ever you are, rather you are in the woods, trekking the mountains, or in the urban jungle.
+46-52, as determined on the “Rockwell Scale.”
+It is a convenient size and perfect for wherever you are in the woods, trekking the mountains, or in the urban jungle.
 Its handle is fiberglass-reinforced nylon.

 Popular Article: 13 Best Tactical Pens (Ranked by a Marine)

-The handle of this mini tomahawk is a very strong point of strength as far as special features go.
-It is anti-corrosive and temperature resistant, making it the perfect all-weather tool.
-It is comfortable to grip even in less than ideal weather conditions, such as cold rain and snow.
-For secure storing, it comes with its own nylon sheath.
 These little compact throwing axes and hawks are all the rage and are becoming a necessity for modern venturing.
 It is almost as common as having a purse and a lighter.
 You might not be clearing away branches and other items all of the time, but when you are not, you can sure count on good entertainment in throwing.

 Key Features: